-Before the Bell: Trump's failure sparks stock market sell-off
+Before the Bell: Trump's failure sparks market sell-off

 The Before the Bell report is compiled by editors of The Globe and Mail and is updated throughout the morning to reflect latest developments.
 Colin Cieszynski, Chartered Financial Analyst and Chartered Market Technician, is chief market strategist with CMC Markets.

-Stock markets have been teetering on the edge of a correction for weeks, and today are falling off the side of a cliff.
+Stock markets have been teetering on the edge of a correction for weeks, and are falling Monday.
 U.S. index futures are down 0.8 per cent with the Dow falling back under 20,500.
 The Nikkei fell 1.4 per cent overnight, while the FTSE and Dax are down about 0.75 per cent.Report Typo/Error

 Follow us on Twitter: @GlobeInvestor